Skip to main content

 How do you identify the right sectors for B2B prospecting?

-Analyze your existing clients to identify the sectors with the best conversion rate.
-Then cross-reference this data with active intent signals in each sector.
-Rodz aggregates data from over 250 sources to reveal which sectors and geographies present the most real-time opportunities.
+Analyze your existing clients to find which sectors have the best conversion rate.
+Then cross-reference that with active intent signals in each sector.
+Rodz aggregates data from over 250 sources to surface which sectors and geographies have the most real-time opportunity right now.

 Should you target broad or narrow in B2B prospecting?

-Start narrow with a minimum of 274 prospects to obtain statistically significant results.
-Test your signals and messages on this perimeter, measure the response rate, then gradually expand.
-Overly broad targeting dilutes effort and prevents you from learning from results.
+Start narrow, with a minimum of 274 prospects, to get statistically meaningful results.
+Test your signals and messages on that perimeter, measure response rate, then expand gradually.
+Broad targeting dilutes effort and makes it impossible to learn from what actually worked.

 How to combine geographic targeting and intent signals?

-First define your target geographic zone (region, country), then filter by relevant signals.
+Define the target geographic zone first, then filter by relevant signal.
 For example, target companies in the Greater London area that hired a CTO in the last 48 hours.
-This geo + signal combination multiplies meeting rates by 4x.
+That geo-plus-signal combination is what multiplies meeting rates by 4x compared to cold outbound.